 Extreme temperature fluctuations, dust, dirt, grease and splashing fluids are threatening for expensive electronics.
-Prior to implementing electronics on the plant floor, the system designer has the option of specifying an industrially hardened computer or an aptly sealed industrial enclosure to be used with a desktop computer.
+Prior to implementing electronics on the plant floor, the system designer has the option of specifying an industrially hardened computer or an aptly sealed industrial computer enclosure to be used with a desktop computer.
 Either solution can perform splendidly, but, over time, the choice between the two will be an investment decision that will balance lifetime costs, operational stability, and versatility.

 After either system is deployed into production, the first consideration comes into play during a hardware failure.
 Although the industrial-grade computer should provide significant longevity than a general-purpose PC, it is an electronic device and, over time, electronics will fail.

-Protecting a computer in a NEMA-rated enclosure can offer more flexibility.
+Protecting a computer in a NEMA-rated industrial computer enclosure can offer more flexibility.
 In the event of a computer failure, it will be far less expensive to replace a general-purpose computer vs. an industrial computer, and of course general purpose computers are available either in company inventory or a ‘day away’ from today’s electronic marketplace.

-If the technology requires a change two to three years after the system has been implemented, utilizing a computer enclosure will provide greater versatility.
+If the technology requires a change two to three years after the system has been implemented, utilizing a industrial computer enclosure will provide greater versatility.
 A PC enclosure allows the system integrator to easily swap out an older computer with a brand-new computer.
 A computer enclosure is lockable and will provide the peace of mind that the system is secured.